michaelfeil/iot_gateway_modbus/README.md

 # IoT_Gateway_Modbus: A MQTT Gateway connecting Modbus RTU with MQTT Bridge of Google IoT Core

+Note:
+This repository was an exploration with EcoPhi and Engineers without Borders Karlsruhe.
+Futher investigations are continoued elsewhere, this repository is discontinued.

 ## Scope of this solution:
 This software is a user-solution of an "IoT Gateway" for Modbus RTU.